Some good news, the Ozone Layer is recuperating

 The contamination from satellite launches

 20.000 satellites will be launched into Earth orbit in 2019.
 The launching of these satellites will cause environmental harm as each launch will release ozone-destroying chemicals.
 Then, those satellites will be up there emitting their harmful 5G radiation.
 On a daily basis, they will send their harmful 5G radiation to the earth penetrating the ozone layer.
 The ozone layer could end up looking like a Gruyere cheese.
 Just try to visualize this for a moment.
+I find it awful that we are not informed about these dangers when actually we have a right to know.

 Come and think about the idiocy of it all.
 On one side we have been trying to repair the ozone layer and now we will destroy it.